 The sight of a dog dragging his butt across the floor might make you laugh, but dog scooting can be a sign that something is wrong.

-Such crawling activities of the tapeworm segments lead to severe itching at these regions.
-Hence, to make relief from this type of constant irritation, the animal starts pressing the anus region on the ground first and then tries to drag it on the ground with a typical extension of rear limbs.
+Such crawling activities of the tapeworm segments lead to severe itching in these regions.
+Hence, to make relief from this type of constant irritation, the animal starts pressing the anus region on the ground first and then tries to drag it on the ground with a typical extension of the rear limbs.

 Usually, there is a packet of eggs when the fecal sample is examined by a microscope.
 However, the flotation technique leads to the breakage of these packets to burst, and hence, diagnosis is difficult on such occasions.
 Scooting dogs need to be examined to rule out tapeworm segments, which look like rice-like pieces.

 These segments are white in color and turn yellow when taken from the body.
-Tapeworms themselves may be seen in the motion or near anus below the tail regions.
+Tapeworms themselves may be seen in the motion or near the anus below the tail regions.
 Consult your veterinarian for specific cures for this.

 The parasite eggs are extremely tough, immune to most common disinfectants, and survive months to years in the environment.
-Dogs become infected with the liver form of the parasite, which can be deadly when they consume the parasite’s eggs in coyote, fox and wolf scat.
+Dogs become infected with the liver form of the parasite, which can be deadly when they consume the parasite’s eggs in coyote, fox, and wolf scat.